entropicalabs/entropica_qaoa/README.md

 ### Testing

 All tests are located in `entropica_qaoa/tests/`.
 To run them you will need to install [pytest](https://docs.pytest.org/en/latest/).
-To run all tests, including the notebook tests, you will$

 To speed up the testing, we have tagged tests that require more computational time (~ 5 mins or so)  with `runslow`, and the tests of the notebooks with `notebooks`.
 This means that a bare $

  - `pytest` runs the default tests, and skips both the longer tests that need heavier simulations, as well as tests of the Notebooks in the `examples` directory.
- - `pytest --runslow`runs the the tests that require longer time.
+ - `pytest --runslow` runs the the tests that require longer time.
  - `pytest --notebooks` runs the Notebook tests.
 To achieve this, the notebooks are converted to python scripts, and then executed.
 Should any errors occur, this means that the line numbers given in the error messages refer to the lines in `<TheNotebook>.py`, and not in